-Our Gosta Green campus is now closed.
+Our Gosta Green campus closed in Summer 2013.
 All courses and art and design school activities that were previously based at this campus have now moved to our City Centre Campus.

 Farewell Gosta Green

 To mark the closure of Gosta Green – and a special moment in the University’s history – staff within our art and design schools compiled a series of postcards portraying their memories of the building.

 Yarn store cupboard in Jacquard weave

 By Sheila Bennett, Technician in the School of Fashion, Textiles and 3D Design.